 Suicidal thoughts and behaviors are an international public health problem contributing to 800,000 annual deaths and up to 25 million nonfatal suicide attempts.
 In the United States, suicide rates have increased steadily for two decades, reaching 47,000 per year and surpassing annual motor vehicle deaths.
 This trend has prompted government agencies, healthcare systems, and multinational corporations to invest in artificial intelligence-based suicide prediction algorithms.
 This article describes these tools and the underexplored risks they pose to patients and consumers.

 AI-based suicide prediction is developing along two separate tracks.
 In “medical suicide prediction,” AI analyzes data from patient medical records.
 In “social suicide prediction,” AI analyzes consumer behavior derived from social media, smartphone apps, and the Internet of Things (IoT).
-Because medical suicide prediction occurs within the context of healthcare, it is governed by the Health Information Portability and Accountability Act (HIPAA), which protects patient privacy; the Federal Common Rule, which protects the safety of human research subjects; and general principles of medical ethics.
+Because medical suicide prediction occurs within the context of healthcare, it is governed by the Health Insurance Portability and Accountability Act (HIPAA), which protects patient privacy; the Federal Common Rule, which protects the safety of human research subjects; and general principles of medical ethics.
 Medical suicide prediction tools are developed methodically in compliance with these regulations, and the methods of its developers are published in peer-reviewed academic journals.
 In contrast, social suicide prediction typically occurs outside the healthcare system where it is almost completely unregulated.
 Corporations maintain their suicide prediction methods as proprietary trade secrets.
 Despite this lack of transparency, social suicide predictions are deployed globally to affect people’s lives every day.
 Yet little is known about their safety or effectiveness.